FAQ | Registered Artists

 With basic trademark monitoring, Registered Artists will monitor the USPTO database and notify you of any potentially infringing marks that may be filed with the USPTO for registration.

-With premium trademark monitoring, Registered Artists will monitor not only the USPTO database, but also state and federal databases, as well a common law sources for potentially infringing marks.
+With premium trademark monitoring, Registered Artists will monitor not only the USPTO database but also state and federal databases, as well as common-law sources for potentially infringing marks.

 Making Chages To A Registered Mark